Alexander-M-Fox/ad-assignment/README.md

 # ad-assignment
-Fork of my submission for Bournemouth University's Advanced Development assignment module.
+A fork of my submission for BU's Advanced Development assignment.